atin072003/DSA-Assignment/README.md

 suitable example.](answers/q2.md).
 3. [Solve the problem of finding the equilibrium index in an array.
 Write its algorithm, program.
 Find its time and space complexities.
 Explain with suitable example.](answers/q3.md).
+4. [Check if an array can be split into two parts such that the sum of the prefix equals the sum of the suffix.
+Write its algorithm, program.
+Find its time and space complexities.
+Explain with suitable example.]
+5. [Find the maximum sum of any subarray of size K in a given array.
+Write its algorithm, program.
+Find its time and space complexities.
+Explain with suitable example.]
+6. [Find the length of the longest substring without repeating characters.
+Write its algorithm, program.
+Find its time and space complexities.
+Explain with suitable example.]
+7. [Explain the sliding window technique and its use in string problems.]
+8. [Find the longest palindromic substring in a given string.
+Write its algorithm, program.
+Find its time and space complexities.
+Explain with suitable example.]
+9. [Find the longest common prefix among a list of strings.
+Write its algorithm, program.
+Find its time and space complexities.
+Explain with suitable example.]
+10.[Generate all permutations of a given string.
+Write its algorithm, program.
+Find its time and space complexities.
+Explain with suitable example.]
+11. [Find two numbers in a sorted array that add up to a target.
+Write its algorithm, program.
+Find its time and space complexities.
+Explain with suitable example.]
+12.[ Rearrange numbers into the lexicographically next greater permutation.
+Write its algorithm, program.
+Find its time and space complexities.
+Explain with suitable example.]
+13. [How to merge two sorted linked lists into one sorted list.
+Write its algorithm, program.
+Find its time and space complexities.
+Explain with suitable example.]
+14. [Find the median of two sorted arrays using binary search.
+Write its algorithm, program.
+Find its time and space complexities.
+Explain with suitable example.]
+15. [Find the k-th smallest element in a sorted matrix.
+Write its algorithm, program.
+Find its time and space complexities.
+Explain with suitable example.]
+16. [Find the majority element in an array that appears more than n/2 times.
+Write its algorithm, program.
+Find its time and space complexities.
+Explain with suitable example.]